-Include files and You can debug a script that uses included files in exactly the same way as one that does not.
-If you step into a user-defined function or procedure that is in an included file, the included file will open and the stepping marker will show where you have reached.
-If you want to set a break point in an included file before you run the script, open the included file, set the break point and then run the script (leaving the included file open).

-Included files that are open within Signal are hidden from the script ViewList() command in the same way that the running script is not visible.
-However, unlike the running script, whose view handle can be obtained with the App() command, there is currently no mechanism built into the system to let you find the handles of included files.

-Program size limits The use of #include makes it much easier to construct very large scripts.
-However, there are some limits on the size of a script that you should bear in mind before trying to amalgamate every script you have ever written into one "superscript":

-- The maximum instructions in a compiled script is currently set at 1000000.
-The number of instructions your script uses is displayed when you compile a script. - A script file can contain up to 1000000 lines and you can have up to 4095 included files.
-However, you will almost certainly run out of instruction space before you hit these limits. - 3.
-Every variable, constant, procedure and function you declare generates a script object.
-The maximum number of objects is currently around 65000. - 4.
-The maximum number of characters in distinct literal strings is around 1000000.
+Include files and debugging You not. incl war file I can debug a script that uses included files in exactly the same way as one that does If you step into a user-defined function or procedure that is in an included file, the uded file will open and the stepping marker will show where you have reached.
+If you it to set a break point in an included file before you run the script, open the included set the break point and then run the script (leaving the included file open).
+Incl con run curi uded files that are open within Signal are hidden from the script $ViewList()$ mmand in the same way that the running script is not visible.
+However, unlike the ning script, whose view handle can be obtained with the App() command, there is rently no mechanism built into the system to let you find the handles of included files.
+Program size limits The the ama e use of #include makes it much easier to construct very large scripts.
+However, re are some limits on the size of a script that you should bear in mind before trying to algamate every script you have ever written into one "superscript": 1.
+The maximum instructions in a compiled script is currently set at 1000000.
+The number of instructions your script uses is displayed when you compile a script.
+2. A script file can contain up to 1000000 lines and you can have up to 4095 included files.
+However, you will almost certainly run out of instruction space before you hit these limits.
+3. Every variable, constant, procedure and function you declare generates a script object.
+The maximum number of objects is currently around 65000.
+4. The maximum number of characters in distinct literal strings is around 1000000.
 Before version 4.00 the limit was around 65000 characters.